Millsy102/skyCORE-AI/README.md

 ## 🙌 Credits

 * Built and designed by [@Millsy102](https://github.com/Millsy102)
-* Developed with help from ChatGPT
+* This project was proudly co-developed using AI — especially ChatGPT — to brainstorm, write, test, and refine ideas.
+* skyCORE-AI was made to empower developers, not replace them.
+Real devs are the foundation of this ecosystem.
+* We salute AI engineers, traditional coders, and everyone exploring new possibilities.
-* Powered by: Python, PySide6, OpenAI, Hugging Face, and ✨ you
+* Powered by: Python, PySide6, OpenAI, Hugging Face, and ✨ the global dev community.